chancebro/accountable-Anonymous-e-cash/README.md

 All cryptographic operations rely on the MCL library (BLS12-381), which is bundled in this repository.

 ## 📁 Project Structure
-├── mcl/ # MCL cryptographic library (bundled)
+.
+📁 mcl/
 │   ├── include/mcl/bn.hpp
 │   ├── lib/libmcl.a
 │   └── ...
 │
-├── new.cpp / new.h # Our BLS12-381 optimized scheme
+📄 new.cpp / new.h
-├── main_new.cpp # Entry point for our implementation
+📄 main_new.cpp
 │
-├── target.cpp / target.h # Target (reference) scheme
+📄 target.cpp / target.h
-├── main_target.cpp # Entry point for the target scheme
+📄 main_target.cpp
 │
-├── tracing_test.cpp # Forward/Backward tracing benchmark
-├── test_bls381.cpp # Curve initialization and size test
+📄 tracing_test.cpp
+📄 test_bls381.cpp
 │
-├── Makefile
+🛠️ Makefile
-└── README.md
+📝 README.md

 ⚙️ Build Instructions

 This project is fully self-contained — no external MCL installation required.